dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/8-dynatrace-openpipeline-astronomy-shop-logs.md

 ### OpenTelemetry SDK Logs

 The logs generated and exported by the OpenTelemetry SDK are missing Kubernetes attributes, or in some cases have the wrong values set.
 The OpenTelemetry SDK, unless specifically configured otherwise, is not aware of the Kubernetes context in which of the application runs.
-As a result, when the OpenTelemetry Collector that's embedded in `astronomy-shop` sends the logs to the Dynatrace OpenTelemtry Collector via OTLP, the Kubernetes attributes are populated with the Kubernetes context of the `astronomy-shop-otelcol` workload.
+As a result, when the OpenTelemetry Collector that's embedded in `astronomy-shop` sends the logs to the Dynatrace OpenTelemetry Collector via OTLP, the Kubernetes attributes are populated with the Kubernetes context of the `astronomy-shop-otelcol` workload.
 This makes these attributes unreliable when analyzing logs.
 In order to make it easier to analyze the log files and unify the telemetry, the Kubernetes attributes should be correct for the SDK logs with Dynatrace OpenPipeline.

 Query the `astronomy-shop` logs filtered on `telemetry.sdk.language` and `astronomy-shop-otelcol`.